CLEEGN: A Convolutional Neural Network for Plug-and-Play Automatic EEG Reconstruction: Related Works

 Recently, neural network-based methods have been proposed to remove artifacts for EEG data.
 A variety of network structures have been applied to the framework for removing EEG artifacts and reconstructing clean EEG.
-A deep convolutional autoencoder \citep{leite2018deep} can enhance the peak-signal-to-noise ratio compared to the linear filtering method via a common CNN autoencoder structure, which has been widely used on image denoising.
+A deep convolutional autoencoder \cite{leite2018deep} can enhance the peak-signal-to-noise ratio compared to the linear filtering method via a common CNN autoencoder structure, which has been widely used on image denoising.
 Their work shows that it seems practicable to transform the EEG waveform through a CNN structure.
-Later on, a combined framework integrating Bayesian deep learning and ICA \citep{lee2020eeg} used thresholding of the EEG data distribution to discard ICs classified as ocular artifacts.
+Later on, a combined framework integrating Bayesian deep learning and ICA \cite{lee2020eeg} used thresholding of the EEG data distribution to discard ICs classified as ocular artifacts.
 These methods leverage the flexibility of deep learning model design and achieve improvements in their assessments.
-Considering the non-stationary property in EEG data and the degradation phenomenon during training, 1D-ResCNN \citep{SUN2020108} was proposed, which adopted an Inception-Residual module in the network structure.
+Considering the non-stationary property in EEG data and the degradation phenomenon during training, 1D-ResCNN \cite{SUN2020108} was proposed, which adopted an inception-residual module in the network structure.
 This network is able to remove EOG, ECG, EMG on single-channel synthesis EEG data.
-Instead of using synthesis EEG data, IC-U-Net \citep{CHUANG2022119586} was created, which generated pairings of noisy and noiseless EEG data through ICA as training data.
-The proposed neural network is a one-dimensional adaptation of U-Net architecture trained with the ensemble of four loss functions to minimize the difference between amplitude, velocity, acceleration, and frequency components from the signals.
+IC-U-Net \cite{CHUANG2022119586}, unlike above-mentioned neural network methods that are trained on synthetic data, learns the reconstruction from pairs of noisy and noiseless EEG samples prepared by offline ICA approaches.
+The IC-U-Net can reconstruct EEG signals with enhanced SNR and increased number of independent components classified as 'brain components' on the ICLabel \cite{pion2019iclabel} method.
 This work showed that their reconstructed signal has higher SNR and can surely increase the number of brain components classified by ICLabel.